 March 17, 2018

 See more In-depth

 - AskMayoExpert.
-Which products designed for monthly cycles may be used in an extended-cycle regimen?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Contraception.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.

 - Jolessa (prescribing information).
 North Wales, Pa.: Teva Women's Health, Inc.; 2017. https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f1076019-6f2c-4c90-9f3c-ab0c7cdd9315.
 Accessed Feb.
 1, 2018.

 - Camrese (prescribing information).
 North Wales, Pa.: Teva Women's Health, Inc.; 2017. https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=0e198d28-4986-4b93-833f-17c7ed4ce13e.
 Accessed Feb.
 1, 2018.

 - Rivelsa (prescribing information).
 North Wales, Pa.: Teva Women's Health, Inc.; 2017. https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=822e56c6-562f-4299-bf4f-eaee0c0f2b7a.
 Accessed Feb.
 20, 2018.

 - Amethyst (prescribing information).
 Parsippany, N.J.: Actavis Pharma, Inc.; 2017. https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=a7e19182-57b5-4783-9c7f-bb83961f1803.
 Accessed Feb.
 1, 2018.